cginternals/glbinding/README.md

 *glbinding* supports different types of callbacks that can be registered.
 The main types are
- * Before callbacks, that are called before the OpenGL function is called
+ * Global before callbacks, that are called before the OpenGL function call
+ * Per function before callbacks
- * After callbacks, that are called after the OpenGL function call
+ * Global after callbacks, that are called after the OpenGL function call
+ * Per function after callbacks
  * Unresolved callbacks, that are called each time an unresolved OpenGL function should be called (instead of a segmentation fault)

 The before callbacks are useful , e.g., for tracing or application-specific parameter checking.